LibrePlan/libreplan/doc/src/technical/howto-develop-an-use-case-in-navalplan.rst

   </window>

-In the next paragraphs different parts of the file will be reviwed.
+In the next paragraphs different parts of the file will be reviewed.

 ::